Baker cyst

 What you can do

-- Write down symptoms you have, including any that may seem unrelated to the reason for which you scheduled the appointment.
+• Write down any symptoms you have, even if they don't seem related to why you made the appointment.

-Your time with your care provider may be limited, so preparing a list of questions can help you make the most of your time together.
-For a Baker cyst, some basic questions to ask include:
+Your time with your healthcare professional may be limited.
+Having a list of questions ready can help you get the information you need.
+For a Baker cyst, you may want to ask questions such as:

 Don't hesitate to ask other questions.